Funding Snapshot

 A new tree planting project, with municipal government involvement and accountability.

-The deadline to submit a full application for this funding is February 4, 2025 (aiming for the Fall 2025 or Spring 2026 tree planting season).
+The deadline to submit a full application for this funding is September 18, 2025 (aiming for the Spring 2026 planting season).

 We recommend that you submit your application as soon as it is complete, so GMF can review it and flag any issues for your attention before the application window has closed.
 Applications that are incomplete when the application window closes will be deferred to the next funding cycle for assessment.